 If a received PPDU contains any improperly encoded data values (including data values embedded within the User Data field of a PPDU) and an abort is issued, then either a P-U-ABORT or a P-P-ABORT shall be issued.

 5.6.4.2 Protocol-version, Presentation-requirements

-Protocol-version and Presentation-requirements shall be encoded as primitive, if encoded.
+Protocol-version and Presentation-requirements shall be encoded in their primitive forms, if present.